DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments: Global Planner

 To enhance the flexibility of the system, the OMPL library \cite{OMPL} has been used as to implement the core of this subsystem, offering the chance to select between a wide number of SOTA global planning algorithms.
-The selected approach is RRT* \cite{RRT*}, based in Rapidly-Exploring Random Trees (RRT).
+During the real experiments RRT* \cite{RRT*} has been chosen.
+Note that the main scope of this work is to present the local planner, DWA-3D.
+Thus, global planning has only been a tool to show the reactive planner's capabilities.
+Global planner refinement is out of the scope of project.